Marc Guggenheim: Comic books

 In 2006, Guggenheim took over the writing of The Flash.
 Guggenheim's run concluded with the death of the fourth Flash, Bart Allen.

 In 2007, Guggenheim became one of the rotating team of writers on The Amazing Spider-Man.
 His first story appeared in Amazing Spider-Man #549.
 He also launched a creator-owned comic, Resurrection, for Oni Press.

 He wrote the comic book Young X-Men for Marvel which was launched in April 2008, and in 2008 was working on a comic with Hugh Jackman and Virgin Comics, Nowhere Man, and on Super Zombies for Dynamite Entertainment and Stephen King.

 He wrote the script for the 2009 video game X-Men Origins: Wolverine, developed by Raven Software, a video game based on the film of the same name.

 Guggenheim was intended to take over Action Comics after the War of the Supermen limited series, but was replaced by Paul Cornell.
 Guggenheim instead worked on Justice Society of America.

 Personal life

-Guggenheim is married to fellow writer-producer Tara Butters, who has previously worked on projects including Marvel's Agent Carter, ABC's Resurrection and Dollhouse.
+Guggenheim is married to fellow writer-producer and showrunner Tara Butters, who has previously worked on projects including Marvel's Agent Carter, ABC's Resurrection and Dollhouse.

+During the 2023 writers strike Guggenheim sided with the WGA and went on strike.